Fredrica Rudell, Ph.D.

 Phone: (914) 637-2748

-Professor Rudell has taught at Iona since 1982, and has served as chair of the Marketing and International Business Department from 1992-2016.
+Professor Rudell has taught at Iona since 1982, and served as chair of the Marketing and International Business Department from 1996-2016.
 She teaches Marketing Principles, Consumer Behavior, and Global Green Marketing courses in the Hagan School of Business.
 Her research interests include consumer adoption of green products and behaviors, consumer attitudes toward sweatshop labor, consumer information processing, and gender differences in consumer behavior.
 Prof. Rudell is heavily involved in campus greening.
 She chairs the Environmental Concerns Committee of the Peace and Justice Education Program at Iona and serves as liaison to the Environmental Consortium of Colleges and Universities.
 She also blogs about sustainable consumption at www.WeHateToWaste.com.

 Consumer Food Selection and Nutrition Information.
 New York: Praeger Publishers, l979.